Programs | English Language Institute

 • Housing can be arranged both on and off-campus

-• Students join fulltime students in the seven-week academic ESL courses
+• Students join full-time students in the seven-week academic ESL courses

 • Supplemental activities and outings can be arranged for additional fees